redisdev/FakeApi/README.md

 ### FakeApi configuration file

-First of all add to your project a json configuration file named as you like (don't forget to copy to output folder).
+First of all add to your project a json configuration file named as you like.

 - #### HttpWebResponse default values configuration